-Many vegans, plant based folks, vegetarians, and the culinarily adventurous enjoy a good old fashioned mushroom veggie burger.
+Many vegans, plant based folks, vegetarians, and the culinary adventurous enjoy a good old fashioned mushroom veggie burger.
 I have had my fair share over the years.
 Some incredibly tasty.
 Some more or less forgettable.
+This vegan mushroom farro burger recipe with tarragon, white beans, eggplant and more hits the mark!

-And so, I thought for a very long time about this burger.
-Over a year.
-I knew I wanted to use fresh tarragon.
-I knew I wanted to use white beans.
-The rest came together over time.
-And in the end, it’s a vegan burger with big flavor, very mushroomy, and stays together on the grill!
 I would strongly urge using fresh tarragon and fresh parsley.
-It does make a difference in the freshness of the burger and the robust flavor.
-While you can top this burger with whatever you want, I would highly recommend some Kite Hill Ricotta Cheese, caramelized red onions, and dijon mustard.
+It does make a difference in the freshness of the burger and the flavor.
+While you can top this vegan mushroom farro burger patty with whatever you want, I would highly recommend some almond ricotta (store bought or homemade), caramelized red onions, and dijon mustard.
 If you want to get fancy, throw on some microgreens.

 When grilling, I use non-stick aluminum foil.
 It makes a big difference when making veggie burgers.
 It keeps burgers from sticking to the grill.
-It keeps burgers from falling through the cracks.
-It makes flipping burgers a total breeze.
-And if that’s not enough, it makes clean-up super easy.
+It keeps them from falling through the cracks.
+It makes flipping them a total breeze.
+And if that’s not enough, it also makes clean-up super easy.

 2 Tbsp olive oil (plus more to drizzle)